 7. Realize that you won’t convince everyone . . . and that’s okay

 It’s not our responsibility to change people’s hearts.
 We communicate the truth, the Holy Spirit works in their hearts, and they eventually either respond or resist.
-When people don’t come around to our way of thinking right away, it doesn’t mean that we have failed or that they are automatically rejecting God.
+When people don’t come around to our way of thinking right away, it doesn’t mean that we’ve failed or that they are automatically rejecting God.
 We can’t control this process or the timing.
 Even if some Christians don’t agree with you, they’re still your brothers and sisters, and you still need to treat them with love and respect.
 And we just might be the ones who need to reconsider our viewpoints!
 Keep these passages in mind:

 Do all that you can to live in peace with everyone.